nleiva/ansible-web-server/README.md

 <img src="./pictures/tower_Azure_cred.png">
 </p>

-3. The number and operating system of the backend servers is defined via the variable `vms`.
+3. The number and operating system of the backend servers are defined via the variable `vms`.
 Its default value is defined in the [vms file](vars/vms.yml).
-It list 2 instances; one running `centos`, and the other one `ubuntu` (these are the two distributions supported at the moment).
+It lists 2 instances; one running `centos`, and the other one `ubuntu` (these are the two distributions supported at the moment).
 You can override this with a new `vms` definition as an [Extra Variable](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html#extra-variables).

 ```yaml
 vms: